 Your child will also need specialist support in school from a professional outside the school.

 For your child this would mean:

 - The school (or you) can request that Local Authority Services carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 - After the reports have all been sent in, the ‘Panel of Professionals’ will decide if your child’s needs are severe, complex and lifelong.
 If this is the case they will write a Statement of Special Educational Needs or an Education Health Care Plan (EHCP).
-If this is not the case, they will ask the school to continue with the current level of support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
+If this is not the case, they will ask the school to continue with the current level of support and ensure a plan is in place to ensure your child makes as much progress as possible.

 How can I let the school know I am concerned about my child’s progress in school?

 If you have concerns about your child’s progress you should speak to your child’s class teacher initially.

 - If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs/ Disabilities Coordinator (SENDCo).